Regression-based proximal causal inference for right-censored time-to-event data: Review of the two-stage least-squares approach for continuous outcome and NCO

 \item Compute $\widehat{E}(W\mid A,Z,X)= \widehat c_0^* + \widehat c_A^*A + (\widehat c_Z^*)^TZ + (\widehat c_X^*)^TX$ using the estimated coefficients from the first-stage regression. \item Perform the second-stage linear regression for $Y$ with independent variables $A$, $\widehat{E}(W\mid A,Z,X)$ and $X$. \end{enumerate}

+The above algorithm is reminiscent of the familiar two-stage least-squares instrumental variable regression approach and routinely implemented in the standard statistical software, such as the R packages \textit{gmm} and \textit{ivreg}~\supercite{baiocchi2014instrumental}.
+In an analysis of the RHC data described in Section~\ref{sec:intro}, Tchetgen Tchetgen et al. used the above algorithm to study the effect of RHC on 30-day survival.
+The outcome was the number of days between admission and death or censoring at 30 days.
+The two-stage approach estimated the causal effect to be -1.80 days (standard error: 0.43), while the estimated effect size from the ordinary least square is -1.25 days (standard error: 0.28).
+Both results suggested that RHC is associated with higher 30-day mortality~\supercite{tchetgen2020introduction}, although the PCI estimate is more pronounced.

-The above algorithm is reminiscent of the familiar two-stage least-squares instrumental variable regression approach and routinely implemented in the standard statistical software, such as the R packages \textit{gmm} and \textit{ivreg}~\supercite{baiocchi2014instrumental}. \textcite{liu2024regression} extended the P2SLS algorithm to continuous, binary, and count $W$ and $Y$ via generalized linear models (GLMs) to appropriately account for the variable types.
-In the following sections, we shall consider settings with a time-to-event outcome variable and NCOs of different data types.
+\textcite{liu2024regression} extended the P2SLS algorithm to continuous, binary, and count $W$ and $Y$ via generalized linear models (GLMs) to appropriately account for different variable types.
+In the following sections, we shall consider various settings with a time-to-event primary outcome variable and NCOs potentially of different type.